 Almost as scary as a filthy basement, a hidden assessment can pull a significant amount of cash from your monthly budget, and last for years.
 Always ask your agent the question up front: “Are there any current assessments on the building?”
 You’ll want to know for how much, and how long any assessments will be in place before you make an offer.

 The middle-aged lady with nine cats, the old man who screams at himself, the twenty-something couple who can’t stop christening every room of their apartment –– these are a few examples of neighbors that might drive you mad if you allow.
 Note: Allow might mean something as simple as living next door to one of these folks.

 A barking dog.

 A dog barking incessantly or at odd hours (think 3 a.m.) is a turn-off no matter where you choose to live, but in an apartment scenario, the noise is particularly bothersome.
 Forget about closing a window to mute the noise, or turning on loud music to block it out.
 You’ll end up making enemies with your other neighbors, which only complicate matters.
-And if you complain to your super or managing agent, sharing an elevator with Frank and Fido will feel awfully awkward.
+And if you complain to your super or managing agent, sharing an elevator with Frank and Fido will feel awkward.

 A bad view.

 Few affordable New York apartments come with a view of the skyline.
 But it’s one thing to stare across the street into other high-rise apartments and another to stare at an alley filled with garbage or vagrants.
-You could certainly cover your windows, but eventually, you’ll want to allow a hint of sunshine to stream into your space.
+You could undoubtedly cover your windows, but eventually, you’ll want to allow a hint of sunshine to stream into your space.
 And remember, most likely, that view is never going to change, or at least, probably not in your lifetime.